ynsyldrm/ynsyldrm/README.md

 - 👋 Hi, I’m @ynsyldrm
-- 👀 I’m interested in Flutter
+- 👀 I’m Senior Full Stack .Net Developer
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Devops and AI Engineering

 <!---
 ynsyldrm/ynsyldrm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.